DuroSoft/XJoy/README.md

 ## Customization

 Right now all buttons are hard-coded to their "default" xbox equivalents.
-If you wish to customize these mappings, feel free to modify the `process_button` method in XJoy.cpp.
+If you wish to customize these mappings, feel free to modify the `process_button` method in XJoy.cpp and recompile yourself.
 I plan to add support for a configuration file and maybe a GUI in later versions.
 The default mappings are shown below:

 | Joy-Con Button     | Xbox Button    |